veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 We need to remember to provide proper authentication header value just like for WebServiceConsumer and WebServiceRetrainer classes.

-After successful response we have new retrained and updated predictive model.
+After successful response, we have new retrained and updated predictive model.